vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 way, the complete Westernisation of India.
-English dress, English habits, even English diet and English life must, they thought, be imported into this country before we could think of replacing the English Bureau- crats.
+English dress, English habits, even English diet and English life must, they thought, be imported into this country before we could think of replacing the English Bureau###crats.
 Ladies must learn, widows must remarry, castes must go, — all because we must be equal to our rulers in efficiency and strength.
 These early English-educated leaders advocated Social Reform with the same